-Salmon and steelhead populations fluctuate, sometimes widely so, on an annual basis due to variability in freshwater and ocean conditions.
-Just as one tracks the performance of a financial portfolio it is important to focus on long-term trends, not a single annual return.
-As the data clearly reveal, the long-term trends are not improving and there is no evidence to suggest that we can achieve abundant and harvestable populations without major changes in our recovery actions.
+Salmon and steelhead populations fluctuate on an annual basis, sometimes widely so, due to variability in freshwater and ocean conditions.
+Just as one tracks the performance of a financial portfolio, it is important to focus on long-term trends, not a single annual return.

-What does recovery mean?
-And who decides?
+What does recovery mean, and who decides?